mozilla/pkipolicy/rootstore/policy.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-\* A CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.

 ### 1.2 Policy Ownership